15 Expats Talk about Health Insurance and Healthcare in Portugal

 Are healthcare and health insurance expensive in Portugal?

 "Healthcare in Portugal is generally considered to be of good quality and is relatively affordable.
 Public healthcare is free for Portuguese citizens and those with a valid residence permit, while private healthcare is available for those who can afford it.
 Health insurance is also available in Portugal, but it is not mandatory.
-Premiums for health insurance can be expensive, but there are also government subsidies available to help offset the cost," remarked one expat living in Portugal.
+Premiums for health insurance can be expensive, but there are also government subsidies available to help offset the cost," said one expat.

 What are emergency services like in Portugal?